About Me

 My research focuses on advancing the understanding of whether global conservation initiatives and policies achieve their intended impacts, using rigorous causal inference and counterfactual methods.
 By identifying gaps in how conservation initiatives are evaluated, I aim to strengthen the evidence base for effective conservation decision-making.
 I am currently working on these main projects:

 • Still Money for Nothing?
-A systematic review of Empirical Evaluations of Biodiversity Conservation Investments
+Two Decades of Empirical Evaluation of Conservation Investments

 • Assessing the effectiveness of revisited Pay-to-Release schemes in Indonesia through randomized controlled trials